Zxce3/video-stream-beta/README.md

 </p>

 ## 🛠 Commands:
-- /stream (reply to video) - to start video streaming
+- /vstream (reply to video) - to start video streaming
-- /stop - to stop video streaming
+- /vstop - to stop video streaming
+- /song (song name) - to download song
+- /vsong (video name) - to download video

+📝 note: from now, stream & stop command can only be used by group admins.

 ## 🧪 Get STRING_SESSION from below: